How to Get Rid of Eye Floaters Naturally

+Floaters are small imperfections in the vitreous humor, a normally clear layer of jelly-like material that fills the eye.
 As we age, the vitreous humor begins to shrink.
-When it does, it has a tendency to become “stringy” and develops small deposits.
-When light hits these, they in turn cast a shadow on the retina, the light-sensitive membrane at the back of the eye.
-And that’s how we wind up seeing floaters in the eye.
+When it does, it tends to become “stringy” and develops small deposits.
+When light hits these deposits, they cast a shadow on the retina, the light-sensitive membrane at the back of the eye.
+That’s how we wind up seeing floaters in the eye.

 Eye Floater Treatment